fjarholm-art/fjarholm-art/SVG-Concept.md

 * ![](https://img.shields.io/badge/-986343?style=flat-square&color=986343) **Deep Accent**: Wet Bark
 * ![](https://img.shields.io/badge/-96522c?style=flat-square&color=96522c) **Primary Form**: Oxidized Earth / Rust

-## The Geometry (XML Source)
+## Mathematical DNA

+Every finished artwork originates as structured XML.

+The coordinates below are not an approximation or simplified example—they are the original source generated through the vector workflow and refined as part of the Fjarholm process.

-This is the raw, unedited source code directly from the Inkscape engine.
-It represents the mathematical "DNA" of the artwork.
+The XML defines the mathematical DNA of the artwork.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>